Dry Lake

 Technical Suitability

-The nearest major roads accessing the proposed Dry Lake SEZ are I-15, which runs along the southeastern border of the SEZ, and U.S. 93, which runs along the southwest border of the SEZ.
-Two designated transmission corridors that are heavily developed with numerous natural gas, petroleum product, and electric transmission lines (including a 500-kV transmission line) pass through the proposed SEZ.
-As of August 2011, there were no pending solar applications within the SEZ; however, there were two pending applications for solar facilities that would be located within a 5-mile (8-km) radius of the proposed SEZ.
+The nearest major roads accessing the Dry Lake SEZ are I-15, which runs along the southeastern border of the SEZ, and U.S. 93, which runs along the southwest border of the SEZ.
+Two designated transmission corridors that are heavily developed with numerous natural gas, petroleum product, and electric transmission lines (including a 500-kV transmission line) pass through the SEZ.
+As of May 2012, there was one pending solar application within the SEZ.